 It's quite common for a kid in first grade to stutter while reading or confuse similar words and letters.
 You shouldn't be too worried if your child is too young.
 But if the same problem persists for years and your child fails to learn reading even in third or fourth grade, you should be worried.

-As we have said, the age of eight or the third grade is the ideal time for your child to be evaluated for dyslexic symptoms and signs.
+As we have said, the age of eight or the third grade is the ideal time for your child to be evaluated for dyslexia symptoms and dyslexia signs.

 But you have to be very delicate with them as your kid might already feel shallow or meek as they are ashamed of themselves.
 He or she might even feel ashamed to be friends with the other kids.